 * Views converge on 9-month extension, sources tell Reuters

-* Euro zone periphery bond yields http://tmsnrt.rs/2ii2Bqr (Updates with US CPI data, price action )
+* Euro zone periphery bond yields http://tmsnrt.rs/2ii2Bqr (Adds quote, updates prices)

-LONDON, Oct 13 (Reuters) - German bond yields fell to their lowest level in almost three weeks on Friday after a Reuters report that European Central Bank policymakers had broadly agreed to extend their bond-buying scheme into next year while scaling it back.
+LONDON, Oct 13 (Reuters) - Euro zone government bond yields dropped on Friday after a Reuters report that European Central Bank (ECB) policymakers had broadly agreed to extend their bond-buying scheme into next year.

 The consensus among analysts and economists has been for the ECB to extend the 2.3-trillion-euro scheme into 2018, but with little clarity on the duration.

 Nine months would be at the higher end of expectations.

 "Most forecasts were for an extension of between six to nine months but it makes sense to keep the purchases in place for as long as possible to help reduce market volatility and reinforce the rates guidance," said ING strategist Benjamin Schroeder.

 Germany's 10-year govt bond yield dropped by more than 3 basis points at one stage to hit its lowest level this month at 0.415 percent.

 Most other euro zone bond yields were 2-4 bps lower, according to Tradeweb data.

 "A gradual approach to tapering, without a long, pre-committed period through which the purchases are intended to continue allows for a re-evaluation and another recalibration a few months later, depending on the markets' initial reaction," Rabobank strategists said in a note.